Osseous Surgery Plano, TX

 After Your Surgery

 Immediately after your surgery, you can return to your regular daily activities.
-It may take a few days or a few weeks for your gums to completely heal.
+It may take a few days or weeks for your gums to completely heal.
 It is also important to know that the shape of your gums may change.
-While most people only report minor discomfort, you can take over-the-counter pain medications to help find some relief.
+While most people only report minor discomfort, you can take over-the-counter pain medications to help you find some relief.

 While this surgical procedure will help keep gum disease from damaging your gums further, it is important to take additional steps.
-You must keep up with a strict daily oral hygiene routine to keep your teeth and gums healthy.
+You must maintain a strict daily oral hygiene routine to keep your teeth and gums healthy.
 If you smoke or use tobacco, you should consider quitting.
+This will benefit your oral and overall health.
+It is also very important to visit your dentist every six months for regular checkups.

 Osseous Surgery FAQs